themaddoctor/BritishNationalCipherChallenge/README.md

 - 2002 poster
 - 2006 desktop wallpapers (3 images in various sizes)
-- 2020 full-sized poster with details
+- 2020 full-sized poster with enrollment and sponsor details